SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 #### Hints and pointers

-We take the input data and to the units of measure we can add the method **`toLowerCase()`**, which will convert all letters to lower case.
+We take the input data and to the units of measure, we can add the method **`toLowerCase()`**, which will convert all letters to lower case.
 As we can see from the conversion table above, we have data for **converting only between meters and any other measuring unit**.
-In order to make the conversion, firstly we must calculate the input measurement in meters.
-To this effect we need to create a set of conditionals to determine the input measuring unit and then the output.
+To make the conversion, firstly we must calculate the input measurement in meters.
+To this effect, we need to create a set of conditionals to determine the input measuring unit and then the output.

 ![](assets/chapter-3-1-images/08.Metric-converter-01.png)